Break Your Lack Of Focus

 Give Me The Fish (GMTF): Focus is a habit.
-It’s what makes your life worth living, it’s what determines if something is worth doing or not.
-If you want to make yourself better and live a better life, learn to focus on the task at hand and learn to care about what is going on around you.
+It’s what makes your life worth living, it’s what determines if something is worth doing or not and if you will actually get anything out of it.
+Whether you are training or attending a conference if you want to make yourself better and live a better life learn to focus on the task at hand and learn to care about what is going on around you.
 Break your lack of focus.

 As these words of Les Brown hit me I realize that once again I’m starting to slack off.